DyzLecticus/Zeesoft/V3.0/ZSO/README.md

 Zeesoft Sample Orchestration
 ============================
 Zeesoft Sample Orchestration (ZSO) is an extendable sample based orchestra that can play compositions.
+The goal of this software is to demonstrate the scalability, maintainability and fault tolerance of the Zeesoft JSON Machine Orchestration.

 **Dependencies**
 This library depends on the following libraries;